AdolfoFC9/BirthdayMasterWebServer/README.md

 1. **Routes:** Define API endpoints and direct requests to the appropriate controllers.
 2. **Controllers:** Handle the business logic for incoming requests and coordinate interactions between routes and repositories.
 3. **Repositories:** Interact directly with the PostgreSQL database using parameterized queries to ensure security.
-4. **Database:** Stores structured data for persons and supports CRUD operations.
+4. **Database:** Stores structured data for people and supports CRUD operations.

 ---